DevanshRaghav75/WebJoke/README.md

 * Open WebJoke folder in VSCode.
 * Click on index.html.
 * Right click then click on "Open with Live Server".
 * Now you can see some buttons like - XSS, IDOR, You can simply click and practice.

+or

+* Simply click on index.html and practice